 You don’t need to have studied Classics at A level to apply, although many of our students do choose this path and find it very helpful.
-You also don’t need to know either Latin or ancient Greek to apply, as there is plenty of tuition on offer to give you the skills you whatever amount of knowledge you have of the languages when you arrive at Somerville.
+You also don’t need to know either Latin or ancient Greek to apply, as there is plenty of tuition on offer to give you the skills you need, whatever your starting point.

 CAAH is one of the most unique courses at Oxford.
 You will use multiple sources to investigate themes of interest.
 You will study the ancient Classical world, but you can also pursue your interests in related topics such as ancient Egypt, Islam, and the Celtic World.

 Our teaching methods are different to other courses, employing seminars taught by teams of tutors or researchers in addition to the usual Oxford tutorials and lectures.
 You will learn through a combination of technical archaeological training with study of the historical context necessary to understand the artifacts and sites.
 A typical week in your first year might include 4-6 lectures, one tutorial, and one seminar.
 In the second and third year you will choose six options from a wide array on offer, as well as producing a site or museum report.